CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

 ### Description

-This repository is based on the preprint
-*Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two* by Jonas Bergström, Fabien Cléry.
+The code in this repository is based on the preprint *Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two* by Jonas Bergström, Fabien Cléry.

-This repository contains Sage codes for computing the isotypical decompositions of the spaces of Siegel modular forms (scalar-valued or vector-valued) of degree 2 and level 2.

 ### Installation (SageMath)